nczempin/ll/lamp-overview.md

 Since I am changing things around with this method, so it works better in my own situation, I want to have a place where I can keep track of everything that I am doing and what I'm changing, and I find a website to be a convenient, easily-changeable place to do so.

 ### Guidelines for Helpers and Learners
-I want to use this method in the "Chinese section" of my tandem sessions, and the web site helps me explain what I would like my tandem partners to do (it involves recording as well as drilling me on some phrases, and also I will ask them  to provide some examples of phrases that native speakers would use).
+I want to use this method in the "target language section" of my tandem sessions, and the web site helps me explain what I would like my tandem partners to do (it involves recording as well as drilling me on some phrases, and also I will ask them  to provide some examples of phrases that native speakers would use).

 ### Enough with all the Talking!
 Show me the Meat!